guvilla85/guvilla85/README.md

 ## About me
-#### I am Gustavo Almeida Villa and work with a Computer Networks, currently focusing on the areas of cyber security, cloud computing infrastructure and IAM, scripting automationand languages programming.
-I'm also interested in AI and machine learning tools and how to provide security for them.
+#### I am Gustavo Almeida Villa, a Computer Networks professional currently specializing in Cybersecurity, Cloud Infrastructure, and Identity and Access Management (IAM), alongside automation scripting and programming.
+Driven by innovation, I am highly interested in AI and Machine Learning tools, with a specific focus on how to secure them against emerging threats.
-#### I'm a big fan of astronomy 🔭 and issues related to the Universe, history of civilizations and general history and secret societies
+#### Beyond the screen, I am deeply fascinated by astronomy 🔭 and the mysteries of the universe, ancient civilizations, world history, and the intriguing history of secret societies.

 #### These are my contacts and my resume can be accessed on LinkedIn.